webignition/bas-spec/docs/includes/syntax/test/import-inline-data.rst

     -----------------------------------------------

-    test-import-name:
+    step-import-name:
         <string>

     import-path:
-        <string>, a path to the file to import, relative to the location of the suite
+        <string>, a path to the file to import, relative to the location of the test

     data-set-name-*:
         <string>

     parameter-name-*:
-        <string>, must match the name of a parameter as required by a test
+        <string>, must match the name of a parameter as required by a step

     parameter-value-*:
         <string>

-    test-name:
+    step-name:
         <string>